 All of these tips have personally allowed me to get my thyroid stabilized and to where I’m feeling like myself.
 While getting off medication is my ultimate goal, I have no problem staying on it as long as my body needs it to fully heal.
 It’s essential to stay on it consistently and re-test labs every 3-6 months.

 I’d like to leave you with the message that thyroid stabilization IS possible.
 You can heal and feel like yourself again.

 For more information on reversing your Hashimotos symptoms, click here to enroll in Hashimotos 101.

-**Disclaimer: Please contact your doctor before making any changes to your thyroid medication
+**Disclaimer: This information is for educational purposes only.
+Always consult with your doctor before making any changes to your health plan.